Target-Date Funds Are a Recipe for Mediocrity

 The solution, though, is why we get up in the mornings.
 It’s why we tap on this keyboard and write you with all sorts of facts, ideas and intellectual oddities.
 They may seem random to the fella who doesn’t want to think.
 But for the person who wants to pull his foot out of the trap of mediocrity, it all makes sense.

-By focusing tightly on our Liberty, Know-How and Connections, we’re better, smarter… and, most certainly, richer.
+By asking questions and not accepting the conventional wisdom, we’re better, smarter… and, most certainly, richer.

-When it comes to this topic, the relationship is clear.
+When it comes to this topic, our purpose is clear.

 Target-date funds sound like a good idea.
-But with some Know-How, we see the fallacy.
+But by digging deeper, we see the fallacy.

 About Andy Snyder